人才招聘

 SUMMARY

-Serving as a member of the extended EFC management team (MT), Executive Director, International Cooperation is expected to:
+Serving as a member of Energy Foundation China’s (EF China’s) extended management team (MT), the Executive Director (ED), International Cooperation is expected to:

-• Identify strategic opportunities, develop and lead the implementation of EFC’s global climate solutions, with a strong focus on contribution to shaping and channeling the relationships between China and the world based on development of understanding China’s position and roles in multilateral, regional, and bilateral processes in terms of international collaboration in global energy, climate and environmental governance, such as UNFCCC, G20, China-US, China-EU, and China-Global South, etc, knowledge and technology diffusion, trade and investment for carbon neutrality transition and ensure consistent execution.
+• Lead strategy development and execution of EF China’s global climate solutions, with a strong focus on contributing to shaping and channeling the relationships between China and the world based on understanding China’s position and roles in multilateral, regional, and bilateral processes in terms of international collaboration in global energy, climate, and environmental governance (such as the UNFCCC, G20, China-U.S., China-EU, and China-Global South); knowledge and technology diffusion; and trade and investment for carbon neutrality transition.

-• Demonstrate strong team spirit within and across departments and programs, jointly build a united and supportive office.
+• Demonstrate strong team spirit within and across departments; jointly build a united and supportive office.

-• Coordinate closely with other departments as well as across organizational strategic priorities to ensure cohesive international advocacy and communications at international fora such as climate COPs, G20, APEC, among others
+• Coordinate closely with other departments as well as across organizational strategic priorities to ensure cohesive international advocacy and communications at international forums such as COPs, G20, APEC, among others.

-• Represent EFC in multilateral and bilateral fora, and maintain and continue to develop trustworthy partnerships with key stakeholders relevant to EFC’s objectives of international cooperation.
+• Represent EF China in multilateral and bilateral forums, and maintain and continue to develop trust-based partnerships with key stakeholders relevant to EF China’s objectives of international cooperation.

-• Oversee the overall performance of the projects under the International Cooperation Department to ensure successful deliveries of the desired results by taking the MRE approach.
+• Oversee overall performance of projects to ensure successful delivery of the desired results at the departmental level by using a Monitoring, Review, and Evaluation (MRE) approach.

-The ideal candidate is person who is a visionary and strong leader with extensive experience in the relevant field.
-Similar working experience in NGOs and public sectors is a plus.
+The ideal candidate is a person who is a visionary and strong leader with extensive experience in the relevant field.
+Similar working experience in NGOs is a plus.

 ESSENTIAL DUTIES & RESPONSIBILITIES